hatchet-dev/terraform-provider-hatchet/README.md

 The Hatchet Cloud provider supports the following configuration options:

-- `endpoint` (Optional): The Hatchet Cloud API endpoint.
-Defaults to "cloud.onhatchet.run".
-Can also be set via the `HATCHET_ENDPOINT` environment variable.
-- `token` (Required, Sensitive): Your Hatchet Cloud API token for authentication.
+- `token` (Sensitive): Your Hatchet Cloud API token for authentication.
 Can also be set via the `HATCHET_CLOUD_MANAGEMENT_TOKEN` environment variable.

 ## Contributing